Vikaspogu/blog/content/blog/argo-operator-ksops-age.md

       subPath: keys.txt
 ```

-Step-By-Step [guide](https://github.com/viaduct-ai/kustomize-sops#3-configure-sops-via-sopsyaml) for create and testing the resources
+Here is a [guide](https://github.com/viaduct-ai/kustomize-sops#3-configure-sops-via-sopsyaml) for creating and testing the resources